moath14/gaza-programme/README.md

 # Gaza Programme

-The Gaza Programme repository is a place for discussions by the wider membership and for posting proposals for a vote at the London business meetings.
+The Gaza Programme repository is a place for discussions by the wider membership and for posting proposals for a vote at the Gaza business meetings.

 Please read the [CONTRIBUTING](./CONTRIBUTING.md) guidelines.